Mottness in two-dimensional van der Waals Nb$_3$X$_8$ monolayers (X=Cl, Br, and I): Random Phase Approximation

 where $N_s$ is the number of sites, $\varepsilon_{\bk}$ is the eigenband of Eq.~\ref{eq:monolayer}, $f(\varepsilon)$ is the Fermi distribution function, and $\lambda$ is the eigenvalue for the gap equation.

 We solve the gap equation for the hole dope case with x=0.1, whose Fermi surface is shown in Fig.~\ref{fig3}\textbf{c} and temperature T=1 meV for various values of U within a mesh of 60$\times$60 $\bk$ points.
 The dominant pairing symmetry is determined by the gap function $\Delta(\bk)$ whose eigenvalue $\lambda$ become unity firstly.
 By an approximate $D_{6h}$ point group symmetry, the gap functions can be classified as its irreducible representations.
 In Fig.~\ref{fig2}\textbf{d}, we plot several dominated gap function eigenvalues $\lambda$ as a function of U. The leading SC instability is found to be $E_{2g}$ channel, which corresponds to the $d_{x^2-y^2}+id_{xy}$ pairing symmetry.
 And this $d_{x^2-y^2}+id_{xy}$ pair breaks the time-reversal symmetry with the possible non-trivial topological property \cite{zhouwang07}.
+In the current case considered with hole-doping x=0.1, the system with a next nearest neighbor $d_{x^2-y^2}+id_{xy}$ pairing has Chern number $\pm6$ with more details of the calculation shown in SM~\cite{supp}.
 The sub-leading instability is the $A_{1g}$ s-wave and other triplet channels are far away from spin singlet ones.